RyanJeong/design-pattern/Creational/prototype/README.md

 - Clone method should use copy constructor
 - Registry pattern often accompanies Prototype
 - Performance benefit depends on object complexity

+## C++14 Features

+- Move semantics: Constructors and setters in the example accept string parameters by-value and move them into members (e.g. `Shape(std::string name)` and `set_name(std::string name)`).
+This enables callers to pass temporaries or `std::move` existing strings to avoid unnecessary copies.